 Introduction

-Omics technologies that generate a large amount of molecular data about a cancerous tumor have the potential to provide accurate predictions of a patient’s prognosis and predictions of their response to a specific treatment regime.
-The idea of omics-based biomarkers is that distinct tumor types can be identified using multi-dimensional molecular data and therefore treatment decisions can be personalized to that tumor type.
+Omics technologies that generate a large amount of molecular data about biospecimens have the potential to provide accurate predictions of a patient’s prognosis and predictions of their response to a specific treatment regime.
+The idea of omics-based tests is that distinct subgroups of patients can be identified using multi-dimensional molecular data and therefore treatment decisions can be personalized to that subgroup.
 An omics-based test can guide the decisions to treat or not to treat and help identify the particular therapy most likely to work.
 The challenge is to identify and demonstrate definitively that the use of an omics-based test improves clinical outcomes in a patient population.

 An omics-based test can be used to predict a patient’s prognosis, which is their expected clinical outcome.
-A test that provides accurate predictions of prognosis, regardless of treatment, is referred to as a prognostic biomarker.
-A predictive omics test is one that accurately predicts disease outcomes with the application of specific interventions.
+A test that provides accurate predictions of prognosis, regardless of treatment, is referred to as prognostic.
+A predictive omics-based test is one that accurately predicts disease outcomes with the application of specific interventions.
 Predictive markers are therefore useful for the selection among two or more treatment options.
-Statistically, a prognostic test is strongly associated with clinical outcome and a predictive test modifies the association between treatment and clinical outcome (interaction).
+Statistically, a prognostic omics-based test is strongly associated with clinical outcome and a predictive omics-based test modifies the association between treatment and clinical outcome (interaction).
 High dimensional omics data can be used to identify specific molecular targets as potential mechanisms for drug development, however the use of omics technologies for drug development is beyond the scope of this review.

 The path from development to definitively evaluating an omics-based test for prognosis or prediction of treatment response is long and arduous.
 Often, the end goal is to develop a test suitable for use in a clinical trial for guiding treatment.
 The oncology literature is full of reports that develop and/or evaluate omics-based tools for prognosis and prediction.
-Developing a simple test based on high-dimensional omics data can be complex and uses often ? novel statistical methods.
-Definitive evaluation of a prognostic or predictive test is costly and rife with methodological pitfalls.
-We aim to review the relevant issues, giving you the resources to ask the right questions when critically weighing the evidence presented in a report of an omics-based study.
-Ultimately, as a practicing oncologist the question is: “Is this omics-based test something I want to use to improve patient care?”.
+Developing a simple test based on high-dimensional omics data can be complex and requires careful application and interpretation of statistical methods.
+Definitive evaluation of a prognostic or predictive omics-based test is costly and rife with methodological pitfalls.
+We aim to review the relevant issues, providing the resources to ask the right questions when critically weighing the evidence presented in a report of an omics-based study.
+Ultimately, for a practicing oncologist the question is: “Is this omics-based test something I want to use to improve outcomes of my patients ?”.

 The long road to implementing a test in a practice starts with analytical validation of the assay involved, that is, demonstrating that the omics-based assay accurately and reproducibly measures the molecular quantities.
-After the assay performance is established test comes the development and preliminary evaluation.
-This tinvolves reducing the high-dimensional data into a one-dimensional quantity that will be used to make a decision.
+After the assay performance is established, development of the test and preliminary evaluation are necessary.
+Those involve reducing the high-dimensional data into a one-dimensional quantity that will be used to make a decision.
 This one-dimensional quantity is often a risk score: an estimate of the probability of a specific clinical outcome.
-It is necessary to establish the clinical validity of this risk score, that is, demonstrate that the risk score is independently associated with clinical outcome.
+It is necessary to establish the clinical validity of this risk score, that is, to demonstrate that the risk score is independently and strongly associated with clinical outcome.
 Care must be taken to completely separate the development of the risk score from the evaluation, otherwise estimates can be optimistically biased.
 Finally, the risk score must be translated into a binary decision, often using a threshold.
 It remains to demonstrate that the use of the test to make this decision improves patient outcomes.